steemit/steem/doc/mira.md

 ## Global write buffer

 The global write buffer is used for performant writes to the database.
 It lives in main memory and also contains the latest changes to a particular database object.
-Not only is it used for writing, but also reading.
-It is important to ensure there is enough capacity allocated to keep up with live chain.
+Not only is it used for writing, but also for reading.
+It is important to ensure there is enough capacity allocated to keep up with the live chain.
 The global write buffer is contained *within* the global shared cache.
 Using the default configuration as an example, `1073741824 = 1GiB`.

 ```
 ...